wso2/docs-mi/en/docs/reference/mediators/enrich-mediator.md

 #### Example 3: Set an inline content as a child in the target

-In this example, we will define a new student inline and add it to the `students` array in the payload.
+In this example, you'll define a new student inline and add it to the `students` array in the payload.

 ```xml
 <enrich>